What's new in Joomla 5.1?

 Form validation with regex.

 For your field, add validate="regex" to your form definition and regular expression via validate_regex="".
 The value of the field is then validated server-side using the specified regex.
-You must be careful to properly escape the regex when adding it to the validate_regex attribute.
+You should make sure to properly escape the regex when adding it to the validate_regex attribute.

 SVG images in mod_banners